-1.1 The proposed Measure imposes a duty upon the Welsh Ministers and the First Minister to have due regard to the rights and obligations in the United Nations Convention on the Rights of the Child (UNCRC) and its Optional Protocols, when making decisions of a strategic nature about how to exercise functions which are exercisable by them.
+1.1 The proposed Measure imposes a duty upon the Welsh Ministers and the First Minister to have due regard to the rights and obligations in the United Nations Convention on the Rights of the Child (UNCRC) and its Optional Protocols, from 1st May 2012 to 30th April 2014 when making any decisions about the formulation, review or change of policies, or about proposed legislation, and then, from 1st May 2014 when exercising any of their functions.
 "Children" for the purposes of the UNCRC means those who are under 18.